Lokidottir/parameterized-typesystems/README.md

 ### Higher-order types

-Higher-order typesystems have a notion of "Types of types" or ["Kinds"](https://en.wikipedia.org/wiki/Kind_(type_theory)), implies the types themselves need to be typechecked - or "kindchecked" -, so we could redefine `Type` again as follows:
+Higher-order typesystems have a notion of "Types of types" or ["Kinds"](https://en.wikipedia.org/wiki/Kind_(type_theory)), which implies the types themselves need to be typechecked - or "kindchecked" -, so we could redefine `Type` again as follows:

 ```haskell
 data Type k = TyVar String